ivanjrt/Entra-Configuration-for-NDES-sever.md/README.md

 # Configuring Application Proxy Configuration
-if all the devices will be locally you can skip this step, otherwise to connect as of now you would need to punch a whole in the firewall, to get your scep url out of to the internet, which is not recommended for security reasons. therefore you can add proxy.
+if all the devices will be locally you can skip this step, otherwise to connect as of now you would need to punch a whole in the firewall,<br/>
+to get your scep url out of to the internet, which is not recommended for security reasons. therefore you can add proxy.<br/>
-Go to this Azure Active Directory, > Application Proxy > Download Connector Service > Accept terms & Download the app
+Go to this Azure Active Directory, > Application Proxy > Download Connector Service > Accept terms & Download the app<br/>
 ![image](https://github.com/user-attachments/assets/2ecc3316-8c7f-4657-b156-e7cc7c6205f9)  <br/>

 Install the app in the NDES Server: `MicrosoftEntraPrivateNetworkConnectorInstaller.msi`  <br/>